UofT-HPRC/galapagos/README.md

  	2. This creates a folder (python_venv_3_7_10) which contains the virtual environment (venv folder)
 4. Enter the virtual environment by running `source /path/to/venv/bin/activate`
 	1. Eg. `source ./python_venv_3_7_10/bin/activate`
-6. Install the following dependencies: `pip3 install wheel pyfiglet regex PyInquirer`
+6. Install the following dependencies: `pip3 install wheel pyfiglet regex PyInquirer xmltodict`
 	1. If pip gives a timeout error, follow the instructions here: [https://github.com/UofT-HPRC/tpdp/blob/main/configuring_server/new_students/README.md#pip-error-ssl-timeout](https://github.com/UofT-HPRC/tpdp/blob/main/configuring_server/new_students/README.md#pip-error-ssl-timeout)
 7. In this folder (`galapagos`) run `source build.sh`.
 	1. This sets several environment variables which are used by the Galapagos framework